The Rough History of ASP.NET on IIS

 webengine4.dll.
 That can be seen as ASP.NET support on IIS revision 3.
 ASP.NET and IIS pipelines are unified.

-You can see ASP.NET has become much more complex and tightly integrated with IIS, so Cassini started to show its age (and other problems), and gradually was replaced by IIS Express (a user mode lite IIS).
+WCF and ASP.NET MVC were introduced to enrich web apps/services development, but they also make the web stack complicated and monolithic.
+In that situation, Cassini started to show its age (and other problems), and was gradually replaced by IIS Express (a user mode lite IIS).

 Then in November 2014, ASP.NET 5 (later renamed to ASP.NET Core) was announced and became a cross platform technology.
 Obviously Microsoft cannot bind it to IIS any more.
 So the new design must consider macOS and Linux, where nginx/Apache or other web servers should be used.